Disable Microsoft Edge VPN

 - Endpoint security: Keep your device security up to date with patches, enable firewall rules, and use reputable antivirus or anti-malware solutions.

 NordVPN is a commonly recommended option for many users due to broad device support, reliable performance, and clear privacy policies.
 If you’re exploring this path, the deal linked earlier is a good starting point for evaluating a long-term VPN investment.
+Hoxx vpn edge extension: comprehensive guide to setup, features, security, and comparisons in 2025

 Common mistakes to avoid when disabling Edge VPN